izyyy/amocrm_test_integration/README.md

 ## About this Project:
 - This project is built to accept a webhook request from Amocrm.
 - The events are stored with an xml script.
-- The last event in the amocrm platform or authorized api requests is displace in the browser.
+- The last event in the amocrm platform or authorized api requests is displayed in the browser.
 - Visit toosoft.com.ng/amocrm to view